vicatel/web102_prework/README.md

 ## Notes
 Only issue i had was with using the gif url as the image source.
-Fun project.
-It was really nice revewing major JS functions.
+Fun project, it was really nice revewing major JS functions.

 ## License